Financial Support (PACE)

 Our students tell the story best …

-The PACE program is designed for those who have limited income and those with barriers that have prevented them from pursuing or meeting their educational or employment goals.
+This program is designed for those who are pursuing a middle-skills program of study and have barriers that have prevented them from pursuing or meeting their educational or employment goals.
 If you identify with any of the following you could be eligible!

 - Low skilled